What Are The 3 Variables In Science

 Conclusion

 Understanding the three fundamental variables in science—independent, dependent, and control—is not just about mastering scientific methodology; it's about developing a critical lens through which to view and analyze the world.
-By carefully identifying, manipulating, and controlling these variables, we can unlock the secrets of cause and effect, build evidence-based knowledge, and make informed decisions.
+By carefully identifying, manipulating, and controlling these variables, we can reach the secrets of cause and effect, build evidence-based knowledge, and make informed decisions.